AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: dataset

-In summary, \datasetname consists of \datasetnamedpx (with $1.05$M scenes and $2.1$M images) and \datasetnamegxl (with $2.1$M scenes and $4.2$M images), which are rendered with a combination of $47,438$ hand shapes, $10,240$ hand textures, $254$ arm textures, $1,270$ backgrounds, and more than 500k objects from Objaverse~\cite{deitke2023objaverse}.
+Overall, \datasetname consists of \datasetnamedpx (with $1.25$M scenes and $2.5$M images) and \datasetnamegxl (with $2.05$M scenes and $4.1$M images), which are rendered with a combination of $47,438$ hand shapes, $10,240$ hand textures, $254$ arm textures, $1,270$ backgrounds, and more than 500k objects from Objaverse~\cite{deitke2023objaverse}.
 Note that, for all rendered samples, we store RGB, depth, foreground mask, 2D bounding boxes, together with camera intrinsics and extrinsics.
 We also provide precise 3D hand pose and shape parameters directly from the simulation, which can be used for supervised training or evaluation.
+More details on the implementation can be found in Appx. \ref{subsec:sup_data_gen}.